GambitKZ/RssFeeder/README.md

 # Summary

-I have an E-book that don't syncronize with the PC's browser, but works fine with the RSS.
+I have an E-book that don't synchronize with the PC's browser, but works fine with the RSS.
 So I will use this feature, saving necessary articles in Azure Table to read them from the E-book.

 Build on [following Template](https://github.com/jasontaylordev/CleanArchitecture).

-Take "SharedCore" approach from [here](https://github.com/ardalis/CleanArchitecture/).

 ## Plan